Meet Our Doctors

-Dr. Lang received her naturopathic doctorate from National College of Natural Medicine in Portland, Oregon, a BS in Conservation and Resource Studies from the University of California, Berkeley and her MPH from Johns Hopkins Bloomberg School of Public Health.
-She has certification in epidemiology and environmental health.
-Dr. Lang is an affiliate and past board member of several naturopathic and naturopathic oncology associations.
-When previously in Vermont, she offered care for women’s health concerns, digestive complaints, Lyme disease, mood disorders and other chronic conditions.
+Dr. Lang received her naturopathic doctorate from National College of Natural Medicine, Portland, Oregon, a BS in Conservation and Resource Studies from the University of California, Berkeley and her MPH from Johns Hopkins Bloomberg School of Public Health.

-Dr. Lang provided evidence-based naturopathic modalities to inpatients and outpatients at the Cancer Treatment Centers of America (CTCA) in Philadelphia for four years.
-She is presently a naturopathic doctor at Wildwood Medicine in Portland, Maine and contracts as a clinical trials consultant.
+Dr. Lang provided evidence-based naturopathic modalities at Cancer Treatment Centers of America in Philadelphia for four years.
+She is now at Wildwood Health Center in Portland, Maine and also contracts as a clinical trials consultant.

 When not in the office, Dr. Lang enjoys camping, hiking, kayaking, gardening and spending time with her extensive family.